In Windows 10 the “Edge” browser, “Photo Galley” and “Photos” applications do not print in colour due to a feature in Windows 10 and the print driver.

 There are two main types of shared printers across campus – HP + Xerox.
 However there is a single print queue.

 Below is a guide on how a staff member can connect or re-connect to either.

 - Press the Windows key on your keyboard or click on the windows or start button at the bottom left-hand side of your screen;

-- The click “RUN” application or type “run” in the search box and click the Destop App;
+- The click “RUN” application or type “run” in the search box and click the Desktop App;

-- A window will pop up on your desktop showing a number of printers;
+- A window will pop up on your desktop showing a printer;

-- Double click on the HP95000_IADT printer, this will install the HP printers on your PC;
+- Double click on the PaperCut_Global printer, this will install the printer on your PC;

-- After double clicking the printer another window should pop-up on your desktop, this means that the printer was installed sucessfully;
+- After double clicking the printer another window should pop-up on your desktop, this means that the printer was installed successfully;

-- To print to a specific printer make sure it is selected in the Printer box that appears just before you spool a print.
+- To print make sure PaperCut_Global is selected in the Printer box that appears just before you spool a print;